Itsfoss0/flask-tutorial/.the-run/concepts/introduction.md

 To get started with flask, you dont really need a trip around the moon and back.
 The very basic knowledged of Python, HTML and some CSS is all  you need to roll.

 ## Making the magic happen
-Enough with the talks.
-So, how do you build your first site in Flask huh?
  To write your first web App  using the flask framework, fire up your favourite text editor ( I use emacs BTW ) and create a file ending with a ```".py"``` extention.

 The first thing we need to do in our file is to import the Flask class from the flask module, at the very first line of our code.